This post is a guest submission. Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 1. Start with a Good Night’s Sleep

 There is a reason doctors constantly stress out the importance of a good night’s sleep.
-It helps with the repair and healing of certain organs, like heart and blood vessels.
+It helps with the repair and healing of certain organs, like the heart and blood vessels.
 If you sleep 7–8 hours every night, you may lower the risk of developing cardiovascular diseases, weight gain, and type 2 diabetes.

 In case you have trouble falling asleep, some tricks might help, like wearing an eye mask and keeping electronics out of your bedroom, including your phone.
 Adding some feng shui to your bedroom can also help.
 Soothing sounds of nature or pink noise are known to have positive effects on the sleep cycle, too.
 Valerian root and chamomile can be helpful to promote sleep and even treat insomnia.